Lukas-Arts/conky-weather-widget/README.md

 ## Setup Radar View

-To set up the Radar View edit the `weather.sh` and specify your region in line 21:
+To set up the Radar View edit the `weather.sh` and specify your `REGION` in line 21:

     get_and_crop_radar_log=$($HOME/.conky/weather-widget/get_and_crop_radar_image.sh "REGION" "DETAIL_VIEW_X" "DETAIL_VIEW_Y")

+For available `REGION`s check the [DWD Homepage](https://www.dwd.de/DE/leistungen/radarbild_film/radarbild_film.html)

 If `DETAIL_VIEW_X` and `DETAIL_VIEW_Y` are specified, a 3x zoomed, 150x150px detail view from the specified coordinates will be shown in the upper left corner (see preview).